Getting Around in Bangkok

-Also, you’ll find most people tend to walk in the road, as this is generally safer and quicker than navigating yourself through a mini obstacle course of people, market stalls and dodgy pavement.
+Thai people tend to walk less than expats in Bangkok, which may explain why the sidewalks are often used for shopping rather than strolling.
+Most people tend to walk in the road, as this is generally safer and quicker than navigating through a mini obstacle course of people, market stalls and dubious pavements.

 Public transport in Bangkok

-Second to the taxi, the next preferred transport option among expats in Bangkok is the Sky Train (BTS).
-This elevated train system navigates the southern, northern and eastern areas of Bangkok; specifically the main business, entertainment and hospitality districts of Silom and Sukumwit.
-While not the quickest mode of transit, it's a very reliable, clean and safe way to travel.
+Except for taxis, the preferred mode of transportation among expats in Bangkok is the Sky Train (BTS).
+This elevated train system navigates the southern, northern and eastern areas of the city; specifically the main business, entertainment and hospitality districts of Silom and Sukhumvit.

 Alternatively, expats can opt to ride the underground (MRT), which runs from the north to the south of the city.
 It's based on the Singaporean model, and is very popular with expats as well as locals.

 The MRT is modern, safe, and much cheaper and quicker than the Sky Train.
-However, this train generally services the suburban workforce commuting to main points in the city centre; so unless you’re from one of these specific suburbs, it’s a service rarely used.
+However, it is generally used by workers commuting to the city centre; so expats who are from one of the suburbs serviced by the MRT are among those who use it.

 There is an extensive system of buses in Bangkok, some of which are equipped with air conditioning, but it's not an option chosen by most expats.
 Buses are, however, a popular option for long-distance travel and a wide variety of private services operate routes to different parts of Thailand.

 Taxis provide the most reliable, convenient, cost-effective and efficient way of getting around Bangkok.
 These vehicles are never in short supply and are available around the clock; simply flag one down, hop in and prepare to pay the fare.

 All taxis are fitted with a meter which charges per kilometre.
 Expats should be warned that some drivers may refuse to use the meter.
 If this happens, the best response is to promptly exit the taxi and find another one.